 Through the lens of the Balfour Declaration, it appears that Israel too currently lacks leadership that would offer a sustainable political approach that would stop the reproduction of trauma.
 In fact, various conflict resolution proposals by Israeli politicians—ranging from the far right’s “encouragement of emigration” to the “conflict management” approach offered by the Zionist center-left – again fail to recognize the Palestinians as a national group, leaving them colonized and ignored, just as they were a century ago.

-Marking the Balfour Declaration is an opportunity not only to reflect on current leadership, but also to contemplate on the role of the international community in aiding and abetting the generations-long conflict in Israel/Palestine.
-In many respects, it was a way of exporting Europe’s Jewish Question to the East, and making sure that the Arabs would ultimately pay for Europe’s centuries-long mistakes.
+Marking Balfour is an opportunity not only to reflect on current leadership, but also to contemplate on the role of the international community in aiding and abetting the generations-long conflict in Israel/Palestine.
+The Balfour Declaration was in many ways a way of exporting Europe’s Jewish Question to the East, and making sure that the Arabs would ultimately pay for Europe’s centuries-long mistakes.

 Therefore, thinking today about Balfour as part of international law does not call for Western guilt, but rather to responsibility.
 A responsible approach would insist on abiding by international law, the accountability of political leaders, and viable political solutions.
 Indeed, these principles are what justified the establishment of the State of Israel in the first place.